Higher dimensional divergence for mapping class groups: Higher dimensional filling and divergence in mapping class groups

-In this section we will consider a surface $S$ with $\xi(S)>0$ and apply the results of Section~\ref{sect:higherIso} to isoperimetric functions for $\MCG(S)$.

-As in Section \ref{sect:fillingFct} we will consider, for every surface $S$, a simplicial complex $X_S$ on which $\MCGS$ acts properly discontinuously and such that the quotient of each skeleton $X_S^{(m)}$ is composed of finitely many $m$--cells.
-From the above it follows that $X_S$ has a bounded $(L,C)$--quasi-geodesic combing.
+In this section we fix an arbitrary surface $S$ with $\xi(S)>0$.
+As in Section \ref{sec:mcgSimplex}, we consider a simplicial complex $X_S$ on which $\MCGS$ acts properly discontinuously and such that the quotient of each skeleton $X_S^{(m)}$ is composed of finitely many $m$--simplices.
+From the fact that mapping class groups are automatic \cite{Mosher:automatic} it follows that $X_S$ has a bounded $(L,C)$--quasi-geodesic combing.